aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/local-transformation/_index.md

 ### Step 3: Create a GraphicsPath

 A `GraphicsPath` lets you define complex shapes.
-Here we add an ellipse positioned at (300, 300) with a width of 400 and a height of 200.
+Here we add an ellipse positioned at (300, 300) with a width of 400 and a height of 200 – effectively **drawing a rotated ellipse** after the transformation.

 ```csharp
 GraphicsPath path = new GraphicsPath();
 path.AddEllipse(300, 300, 400, 200);
 ```

-### Step 4: Apply Local Transformation
+### Step 4: Apply Local Transformation (Transformation Matrix Example)

 Now we answer the core question: **how to apply transformation**.
 We create a `Matrix`, rotate it 45° around the ellipse’s centre (500, 400), and apply the matrix to the path.